NEOS-AI/Neosearch/README.md

     - [x] Make AISearch view to support tavily
     - [x] Make AISearch view to support searxng
 - [x] Add support for reasoning model in the chatbot view
+- [ ] Add support for Deep Research
+    - [ ] Make the result of the Deep Research to be downloadable as PDF or something else
 - [x] Compare trafilatura bs4 and newspaper3k
 - [ ] Implement the bulk indexer
 - [ ] Implement the batch system for spider